cecrandell/excel/Section 2: Microsoft Excel Fundamentals/README.md

 <img src="Images/minimize.png" width="400" />

-- To minimize the ribbon, double click any section.
-To toggle back, double click again.
+- To minimize the ribbon, double-click any section.
+To toggle back, double-click again.

-- On Windows, right click on any button in the ribbon to add it to the "Quick Access Toolbar at the top.
+- On Windows, right-click on any button in the ribbon to add it to the "Quick Access Toolbar at the top.

 <img src="Images/status.png" width="400" />